 EOS is becoming an integral part of the Group, and both the integration process and collaboration are progressing well.
 Despite the pandemic, the sales of EOS products in new markets are progressing, and we expect to receive product approvals for the North American and Asian markets for selected flagship products as planned before the end of 2021.

 Regarding our operational capacity, we have been able to finalize the new machinery installations at the Renick facility in the US, at the sauna factory in Romania, as well as in the heater manufacturing in Muurame, Finland.
 During the first quarter, the expansion plans for Muurame and the acquisition of a new production facility in Lewisburg, West Virginia in the US have been finalized.
 We have been adding new labor as well as new flexible shift models in order to further increase the available capacity.
 For Harvia, the mid-term demand seems to remain strong, and we may need to consider further expanding our capacity, especially in the sauna category.

-In 2021, we will continue to keep our eyes focused on the cornerstones of our strategy by focusing on increasing the value of the average purchase, geographical expansion, and continuous improvement of productivity.
+During the remainder of 2021, we will continue to be fully focused on the cornerstones of our strategy by working on increasing the value of the average purchase, geographical expansion, and continuous improvement of productivity.
 M&A activity in the sauna and spa market increased throughout the year 2020.
-In line with our strategy, we continue to seek opportunities to grow in the sauna and spa market also through acquisitions.
+In line with our strategy, we continue to seek opportunities to grow in the sauna and spa market also through M&A.